 - 1/3 cup nonfat dry milk powder

 - Punch dough down.
-Divide dough evenly into 12 pieces.
+Divide dough evenly into 18 pieces (or 24 pieces for smaller rolls).
 Divide each piece into 3 balls and place in muffin cup.
-(This part was fun, which meant I got the dough right.
-It wasn’t too sticky nor too dry).